danomarr/danomarr.github.io/_posts/2016-02-16-birthday-gifts.md

 categories: life
 ---

 I turn 27 today, and I've been asking myself—what is the important stuff happening in my life?
 What am I doing that matters?
 Am I boldly sharing who I am, making good and sincere and generous art?
 Where have I been holding back?
-Why do I willingly go to work everyday, unless I do what is important to me?
+Why do I willingly go to work everyday, unless I do what is important?

 I think of Pablo Picasso.
 At some point, his life became his art.
 Everything he did glowed *Picasso.* He lived his signature.
 Einstein too, a clever wit and imaginative observer of the secrets of the universe.
 What I like about Seth Godin is he is also 100% genuinely himself, though maybe not on the level of Picasso or Einstein.
 Every interest and speech of his exudes his rough-shod, tells-it-like-it-is style.